 The Glasgow Coma Scale is a simple tool that gauges the severity of a TBI and can be used to predict an individual’s prognosis.

-The scale consists of 15 points total that measure various functions such as eye-opening, motor function, and verbal response.
-A higher the score indicates more function, which means a greater likelihood of a positive prognosis.
+It consists of 15 points that measure various functions.
+A higher score indicates more function, which means a greater likelihood of a positive prognosis.

 Positive Signs of Recovery from Diffuse Axonal Injury

-Most patients who recover display a certain pattern of signs after a DAI.
+Many patients who recover from a DAI demonstrate similar signs.
 These signs are usually a positive indication of working brain function.

 - Pupillary reactivity.
-The doctor will shine a light on the patient’s eyes.
-If the pupils shrink in response, then the brain stem is working.
+This reflex involves shining a light on the patient’s eyes.
+If their pupil shrink, it indicates that the brain stem is functioning.

 - Oculocephalic response.
-When the person’s head is turned to the left, their eyes should turn the opposite direction, to the right.
+This reflex checks to makes sure that when the individual’s head is turned to the left, their eyes turn to the right.

 - Gag reflex.
-The person should gag or cough if a cotton swab or medical tube is placed down the throat.
+This reflex tests that the individual gags or coughs when a cotton swab or medical tube is placed in the throat.

-Presence of these reflexes is a positive sign of recovery and prognosis.
+Presence of these reflexes is generally viewed as a positive sign of recovery and prognosis.

 Neuroplasticity and DAI Recovery